Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 +car |red
 ```

-> **Note:** At least one element of a query must match (or not match) for there to be any results.
+> **Note:** At least one element of a query must match, or not match, for there to be any results.

 All `AND` and `OR` constructs can be expressed with these operators.

 Using the mandatory operator we should occur, comparing with other search engines, in a weird behavior about the mandatory operator (+).
-For instance, executing the query below:
+For instance, executing the query below: @engineering can you clarify this statement please?

 ```afts
 +taxi +driver
 ```

-We will expect for all results containing _taxi_ and _driver_, but because AFTS language composes the query using the boolean operator OR as default operator, the query will be translated to:
+You would expect all results containing _taxi_ and _driver_, but because the AFTS language composes the query using the boolean operator `OR` as the default operator, the query will be translated to the following and returns all items that contain "taxi" or driver:

 ```afts
 +taxi OR +driver
 ```

-Returning all items that contain "taxi" or driver.

 ## Escaping characters

-Any character can be escaped using the backslash "" in terms, IDs (field identifiers), and phrases.
+Any character can be escaped using the backslash "\" in terms, IDs (field identifiers), and phrases.
 Java unicode escape sequences are supported.
 Whitespace can be escaped in terms and IDs.

 For example: